garrandall/popular-music-data/tracks/when-we-tank.md

 And put em both behind your head
 This shit is gettin deep, deep up in there
 Feel your legs gettin weak up in here
-Get a face full of that gushy, I’m close baby don’t push me, this is how it always should be when...
+Get a face full of that gushy, I’m close baby don’t push me, this is how it always should be when

 When we fuck
 When we fuck